6 Signs Your Company Culture Won’t Survive Coronavirus

 Psychologists have been looking into the phenomenon of digital fatigue, and discovered that by not being physically in the same space while interacting is tiring for our brains.
 We’re working overtime to pick-up on social cues which we naturally do when communicating face-to-face.

-The novelty of video calls are beginning to wear off, but companies still insist on having meetings which are not necessary.
+The novelty of video calls is beginning to wear off, but companies still insist on having meetings which are not necessary.
 We may all joke about how painful meetings can be, but they are one of the most unproductive uses of time within a business.

 Many organisations still run on outdated hour long meetings which go round in circles discussing an issue, rather than encouraging people to come with solutions.